 For instance, a Marketing MA graduate could become a New Product Manager in a growing company, and a Marketing MSc graduate could become an assistant in a university and later pursue a PhD, or alternatively seek employment as a Marketing Strategy professional in a large corporation.

 This is what you need to remember about the two types of Master programmes: an MA gives you the skills and knowledge to be a great professional and an MSc gives you the skills and knowledge to understand your profession in great depth.

 Ultimately, whichever type of degree programme you go for, it will not be the decisive factor for successful employment.
-According to the Destinations of Leavers from Higher Education 2017 survey, for instance, more than 85% of postgraduate leavers in England were employed in 2015/16.
-Another 7% decided to pursue further studies.
+According to the Higher Education Graduate Outcomes Statistics 2020 study, for instance, graduates from the 2017/18 academic year who were in employment or unpaid work accounted for 81% of survey respondents, including 10% who were engaged in both employment and further study.
 The bottom line is that your academic performance and ambition will shine through as much more important for most potential recruiters.

-The best part is that no matter which you decide on, you can always switch direction.
+The best part is that no matter which format they decide on, Master students can always switch direction.
 Your career path will always be a matter of personal choice.